ka10a/compiler-mini-java/README.md

 # MiniJava Compiler

-To build project and draw AST for a file from `samples` folder:
+To build project and draw an AST for a file:

 ```
-./tool.sh samples/filename.java
+./tool.sh path/to/file.java path/to/graph
 ```

-Check out your tree in `ast.png`.
+Check out your tree in `path/to/graph.png`.